cfengine/documentation/overview.markdown

 Those policies are distributed across all hosts within the system via download from the policy server.
 Every host will then interpret and execute each of the instructions it has been given in a predetermined order.

-CFEngine continually monitors all of the hosts in real-time, and should the system’s current state begin to drift away from the intended state then CFEngine will automatically take corrective action to bring everything back into compliance.
+CFEngine continually monitors all of the hosts in real-time, and should the system's current state begin to drift away from the intended state then CFEngine will automatically take corrective action to bring everything back into compliance.

 See Also: [Language Concepts][], [Writing and Serving Policy][]